One-step estimator paths for concave regularization

-This motivates our heuristic $df$ in weighted $L_1$ regularization: the {\it prior} expectation for the number $L_1$ penalty dimensions, $\tau_j = \lambda \omega_j$, that are less than their corresponding absolute gradient dimension.
-Referring back to the Bayesian model of Section \ref{pose}.2, each $\tau_j$ is IID $\mr{Ga}(s,1/\gamma)$ in the prior, leading to the {\it gamma lasso estimator for degrees of freedom}\footnote{The number of unpenalized coefficients (e.g.,~1 for $\alpha$) is always added to this to get total $df$.} where $\mr{Ga}(~\cdot~;~\mr{shape}, 1/\mr{scale})$ is the Gamma distribution function and $g_j$ is an estimate of the $j^{th}$ coefficient gradient evaluated at $\hat\beta_j=0$.
-For fully orthogonal covariates, $g_j$ is available as the marginal gradient at zero.
-In the non-orthogonal case, where $g_{j} = g_j(0)$ becomes a function of all of the elements of $\bs{\hat\beta}$, we plug in the most recent $g_j$ at which $\hat\beta^t_j=0$: this requires no extra computation and has the advantage of maintaining $df = \hat p^t$ for $\gamma = 0$.
+This motivates our heuristic $df$ in weighted-$\ell_1$ regularization: the {\it prior} expectation for the number $\ell_1$ penalty dimensions, $\tau_j = \lambda \omega_j$, that are less than their corresponding absolute gradient dimension.
+Referring to our Bayesian model above, each $\tau_j$ is $iid$ $\mr{Ga}(s,1/\gamma)$ in the prior, leading to the GL degrees of freedom where $\mr{Ga}(~\cdot~;~\mr{shape}, 1/\mr{scale})$ is the Gamma cumulative distribution function and $g_j$ is an estimate of the $j^{th}$ coefficient gradient evaluated at $\hat\beta_j=0$.
+Note that the number of unpenalized variables (e.g., 1 for $\alpha$) should also be added to the total estimation $df$.
+For orthogonal covariates, $g_j$ is just the marginal gradient at zero.
+In the non-orthogonal case, where $g_{j} = g_j(0)$ becomes a function of all of the elements of $\bs{\hat\beta}$, we plug in the most recent $g_j$ at which $\hat\beta^t_j=0$: this requires no extra computation and has the advantage of maintaining $df^t = \hat p^t$ for $\gamma = 0$.

-The $df$ estimator in (\ref{edf}) seems intuitively reasonable; for example, $\lim_{\gamma \to 0} df^t = \hat p^t$ and $\lim_{\gamma \to \infty} df^t= p$.
-However, the derivation is purely heuristic and we rely on empirical results to justify its application as part of an AICc criteria.
-When used as an input to AICc, as in the next section, it allows those criteria to perform as well or better than nonparametric cross-validation.